zhoujianling/PointCloudUtilities/README.md

 ## Description

 This is a util for point cloud processing.
-Until recently few features have been added, so DO NOT watch this project :)

 ## Features
-* Read a ply header from a file which follows the [standard](http://paulbourke.net/dataformats/ply/).
+* Read a ply file from a file which follows the [standard](http://paulbourke.net/dataformats/ply/).
-* Read a ply file and acquire a point cloud structure.
+* Write a ply file.
+* Read an obj file.
-* Provide an octree for searching nearest neighbors
+* Provide an octree for searching nearest neighbors.
+* Implement some algorithms (LOP, dijkstra ...)

 ## Build